Varicose Vein Treatment

 The scan also helps to manage expectations as to the likely symptomatic and cosmetic success from treating the superficial veins.
 If reflux is present in the deep veins, we may still be able to treat the superficial veins, but the symptomatic improvement and cosmetic results may not be as good.
 It is important to remember that the scan is not to confirm the presence of varicose veins, but to understand how these smaller veins are fed by failures in the bigger, deeper veins.

-Modern treatments are divided broadly into thermal (those that use heat) and non-thermal (those that use chemicals like sclerosants and glue), All treatments, thermal or non-thermal are minimally invasive, which means faster recovery, lower complication and recurrence rates compared to the traditional (and now largely outdated) method of stripping.
+Modern treatments are divided broadly into thermal (those that use heat) and non-thermal (those that use chemicals like sclerosants and glue).
+All treatments, thermal or non-thermal are minimally invasive, which means faster recovery, lower complication and recurrence rates compared to the traditional (and now largely outdated) method of stripping.

-The laser or radiofrequency ablation debate
+Is laser treatment or radiofrequency ablation more effective?

 Both methods of applying thermal energy to the affected areas work effectively.
 The contention is over the way in which laser delivers energy, relying on surgeon accuracy in contrast to the systematic capability of radiofrequency ablation.
 This factor opens up the potential for variability in the outcomes a surgeon can predictably deliver over time.
 For example, if a surgeon wants to treat a 10cm section of vein, delivering 80 joules per centimetre the surgeon will manually pull back the catheter, guided by a metronomic bleeping sound that is emitted.
 After 10cm the surgeon will try ensure that a total of 800 joules has been delivered giving an average of 80J/cm but that may not have been delivered as precisely to each centimetre of the vein; sometimes starting too fast and slowing toward the end or vice versa.
-This variation is predominantly caused by human factors, tiredness at the end of the list, a bad day, surgeon experience or just the list running behind and it’s the 10th patient of the day. .
+This variation is predominantly caused by human factors, tiredness at the end of the list, a bad day, surgeon experience or just the list running behind and it’s the 10th patient of the day.

 Radio frequency on the other hand is a staged treatment in which the surgeon treats segments at a time rather than continuous pull back.
 This means the delivery of energy is more consistent and in addition the machine gives feedback as to how well the treatment is working indirectly via the measurement of how much energy is required to heat the vein to the treatment temperature.
 This generally means that treatment using Radiofrequency is more consistent and ensures more predictable results.
-From a patient perspective, there is evidence that radio frequency is less painful for the patient following treatment
+From a patient perspective, there is evidence that radio frequency is less painful for the patient following treatment.

 Non thermal treatments for varicose veins